Student-centric advice and objective recommendations

 How to respond to the NYU optional essay prompt

 Wow, that is a lot to cover in less than 250 words!
-Obviously, NYU is asking students to show that they are uniters and not dividers of their fellow humans.
+NYU is asking students to show they aim to unite, rather than divide, their fellow humans.
 This might seem overwhelming if you feel like you don’t have any impressive experiences to share.
 However, the smallest deeds can move mountains, so share what you have authentically experienced as a person who strives to connect others for the common good.

 Additional resources